LoopKit/loopdocs/docs/loop-3/onboarding.md

 ### Notifications and Bluetooth

 Once you save settings, Loop asks to send notifications and use Bluetooth.
-You need to allow both or Loop will not work properly.
+You must allow both for Loop to work properly.

-* Notifications are necessary for safety reasons while you are Looping.
+* Notifications are necessary for safety reasons while Looping.

-* Bluetooth is how Loop gets data from your CGM and talks to your Pump.
+* Bluetooth lets Loop get data from your CGM and talk to your Pump.

 ![enable notifications and BLE](img/notify-ble-x2.svg){width="500"}